GrahamChalfant/Graham_Portfolio/README.md

 ### [Stroke Prediction](https://github.com/GrahamChalfant/Stroke_Prediction)

-- Used Random Forest to predict stokes
 - Built RF model with 98% accuracy using tuneRF()
-- Confusion matrix indicates specificity of 68%
+- Correctly predicted 68% of actual strokes (specificity = 0.6829)
 - Oversampled the training set to account for data imbalance and low specificity (model did not improve)

 ![](/images/stoke_by_age_and_gender.png)